bunceandbean/bunceandbean.github.io/docs/about.md

 My skills include:
 * `Python`
 * `JavaScript`
+* `TypeScript`
-* `Angular`
+* `React`
 * `Java`
 * `MongoDB`
-* `.NET`
 * `Unix`
 * `C/C++/C#`
 * `SQL`
 * `HTML & CSS`
 * `PHP`
 * `AWS`
+* `Docker`

 For a more detailed look into my work experience, feel free to email me asking for my professional resume.
 Along with these more career-oriented experiences, I have a deep interest in film, literature, and music.
-Ask me about my large media collection (books, records, and movies) if you want an annoyingly long conversation.
+Ask me about my large media collection (books, records, and movies)!
 My social media accounts (including my GitHub) are linked below in the footer.

 <div class = "container">
     My most recently played song: